yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 ---
-date: 2016-03-09T00:11:02+01:00
 title: Install Admin Console
-weight: 63
+weight: 630
 ---

-## Prerequisites

 YugaWare, the YugaByte Admin Console, is a containerized application that is installed and managed via [Replicated](https://www.replicated.com/) for mission-critical environments (such as production or performance or failure mode testing).
 Replicated is a purpose-built tool for on-premises deployment and lifecycle management of containerized applications.
 For environments that are not mission-critical such as those needed for local development or simple functional testing, you can also use the [Community Edition](/quick-start/install).

+## Prerequisites

 A dedicated host or VM with the following characteristics is needed for YugaWare to run via Replicated.

 ### Operating systems supported

 Only Linux-based systems are supported by Replicated at this point.
-This Linux OS should be 3.10+ kernel, 64bit and ready to run docker-engine 1.7.1 - 17.03.1-ce (with 17.03.1-ce being the recommended version).
+This Linux OS should be 3.10+ kernel, 64bit and ready to run docker-engine 1.7.1 - 17.06.2-ce (with 17.06.2-ce being the recommended version).
 Some of the supported OS versions are:

 - Ubuntu 16.04+
 - Red Hat Enterprise Linux 6.5+